-Any water pressure over 80lbs per square inch can cause all types of issues but primarily it causes leaks.
+Any water pressure over 80 lbs per square inch can cause all types of issues but primarily it causes pipe leaks.

-The trouble is that you can guarantee a pipe will spring a leak or burst, when you least expect it (usually in the middle of the night, or worse still when you're not there).
-In order to prevent a potential accident you should look to turn down your water pressure.
-Anywhere between 50 and 60lbs per square inch is ideal and you can do this by checking out your water pressure regulator.
+The trouble is that you can guarantee a pipe will spring a leak or burst when you least expect it (usually in the middle of the night, or worse still when you’re not there).
+In order to prevent a potential accident, you should look to turn down your water pressure.
+Anywhere between 50 and 60 lbs per square inch are ideal and you can do this by checking out your water pressure regulator.

 If you feel confident you know what you’re doing, then you might want to tackle this yourself, but if not, or if it appears faulty, then call out a licensed plumber who can get your water flow back on track.

 Tip 2 – Replace old water supply lines

 If you have old supply lines that connect the water supply to either a toilet, washing machine, dishwasher, or a sink tap then you really should think about replacing them with steel braided supply lines.

 It’s not a particularly expensive job, but one that’s necessary if you want to prevent future leaks.

 So how do you know if it’s old?
 If your pipework is either copper or rubber/plastic tubing, then it’s probably old.
 Another giveaway is mineral deposits around the jointing.
 If you see this then it’s a good indication that your pipework needs replacing.